 | EO (income replacement) | 0.25% | 0.25% | 0.50% |

-In 2026, the AHV pension ranges from CHF 1,260/month (minimum, full contribution years) to CHF 2,520/month (maximum, single).
-Couples receive up to CHF 3,780/month.
+In 2026, AHV pensions range from CHF 1,260/month (minimum, full contribution record) to CHF 2,520/month (maximum, single).
+Couples receive a combined maximum of CHF 3,780/month.
 The reference retirement age is 65 for both men and women following the AHV 21 reform.

-To receive the full maximum pension, you need an unbroken contribution record from age 21 to 65.
-For expats, every missing year reduces the pension by approximately 2.3%.
-If you arrived at 32 and retire at 65, you'll have at most 33 contribution years — a permanent reduction of roughly 27% versus a lifelong Swiss contributor.
+A full maximum pension requires an unbroken contribution record from age 21 to 65 — 44 years.
+Every missing year reduces your pension by approximately 2.3%.
+An expat arriving at 33 and retiring at 65 accumulates at most 32 contribution years: a permanent reduction of roughly 27% versus a lifelong Swiss contributor.

-Switzerland's bilateral social security agreements with 50+ countries (all EU/EFTA states, US, UK, Canada, Australia) may allow foreign contribution years to count toward pension entitlement.
-Contact your cantonal Ausgleichskasse for an individual calculation.
+Switzerland maintains bilateral social security agreements with 50+ countries, including all EU/EFTA states, the US, UK, Canada, and Australia.
+Under these treaties, contribution years in your home country may count toward Swiss AHV pension entitlement — and vice versa.
+Contact your cantonal Ausgleichskasse for an individual projection based on your career history.

 Pillar 2: Occupational Pension (BVG/LPP)

-Unlike the AHV, the BVG is a funded system: contributions go into an individual account managed by your employer's pension fund (Pensionskasse).
-Enrollment is mandatory once your annual salary exceeds CHF 22,680.
+Unlike the AHV, the BVG is a funded system: contributions flow into an individual account at your employer's pension fund (Pensionskasse).
+Enrollment is automatic once annual salary exceeds CHF 22,680.

-BVG contributions are calculated on the coordinated salary — your gross salary minus the coordination deduction:
+BVG contributions apply to the coordinated salary — gross salary minus the coordination deduction:

 |---|---|